theneva/jest-project-stuff/README.md

 ✨  Done in 1.39s.
 ```

-The same issue occurs if `projects` is a wildcard:
+The same issue occurs if `projects` is defined with a wildcard.
+If `packages/b` is in place:

 ```diff
 -      "packages/a"